So you’ve decided that drop shipping will be part of your Canadian online store, but how do you make it happen?

 _____ Begin the branding process by choosing a company colour scheme and have your logo designed.

 _____ Research drop shippers and decide which ones will provide your products.
 Sign up for free trials when they’re available so you can test them out.
-You can use an all-in-one system like Wholesale2B, or choose an app that works with your eCommerce platform, like Canada’s Spocket or Alidropship.
+You can use an all-in-one system like Wholesale2B, or choose an app that works with your ecommerce platform, like Spocket or Alidropship.
 You can sign up with independent dropshippers but be aware that you’ll have to do more manually, such as inventory and order tracking.
 We’ve included a list of merchants and networks that work with Canadian businesses in our dropshipping guide.

 _____ Choose an eCommerce platform that’s suitable for drop shipping.
 You can also opt to go the more manual route with your own website and use the host’s templates, install WordPress and a compatible drop shipping plugin, or hire someone to build the site for you.
 We use and recommend Green Geeks’ Canadian servers for domain registration and hosting.